-Both athletes and coaches have the ability to add video to an athlete’s profile.
+Both athletes and coaches can add video to an athlete’s profile.

-Not only do athlete profiles with video receive 4X more views from college coaches, most college coaches won't even view an athlete's profile if it doesn't contain video.
+Not only do athlete profiles with video receive 4X more views from college coaches, but most college coaches also won't even view an athlete's profile that doesn't contain video.

 What Type Of Video Do College Coaches Want To See?

-- Practice and Drills: College coaches want to see repetition.
-For example, a college baseball coach would rather see a hitter take 10-20 swings than hit a single home run, and a college soccer coach would rather see an athlete complete dribbling drills than watch a him/her score a goal.
+Skills / Drills / Practice Reps: College coaches want to see repetition.
+For example, a college baseball coach would rather see a hitter take 10-20 swings than hit a single home run, and a college soccer coach would rather see an athlete complete dribbling drills than watch him/her score a goal.

-- Gameplay: College coaches love watching unedited film of a recruit competing in a game.
-This allows them not only to see your skills but how you move away from the play,, how to handle adversity, and how you interact with your teammates.
+Game Footage: College coaches love watching unedited film of a recruit competing in a game.
+This allows them not only to see your skills but how you move away from the play, how to handle adversity, and how you interact with your teammates.

 Highlights: Footage of a big play you made can highlight your capabilities and potential for college coaches.
 Be sure not to heavily edit the highlights as college coaches want to see the entire play.
 Also, make sure your profile isn't simply one big highlight reel.
 Incorporate other types of video we discussed above to show the full scope of your abilities.

 Weightlifting/Speed Training: Showing college coaches how you practice and work in the weight room is a great way to display your work ethic.
 Practice drills, weight lifting, and conditioning are all significant components of college sports, so show college coaches you're ready to work hard away from the competition.